On Global Hyperbolicity of Spacetimes: Topology Meets Functional Analysis: The Klein-Gordon Equation in Globally Hyperbolic Manifolds

-In the case of nonstatic spacetimes however this is still an open problem.
-In the following, we simplify the problem.
+is complete. \end{theorem} In this context we refer the reader to \cite{SR} as well, where global hyperbolicity of stationary metrics have been studied in the context of Finsler geometry.
+Furthermore, a full case study is given in \cite{SR2}, if the Killing vector field $X$ is not everywhere timelike.

+Due to the geodesic completeness of the Riemannian manifold $(\Sigma,\mathbf{\tilde{h}})$, one can prove that the weighted Laplace-Beltrami operator that stems from the Klein-Gordon equation is essentially self-adjoint on the domain $C_0^{\infty}(\Sigma)$.

+In the case of non-stationary spacetimes, however, the connection between global hyperbolicity and self-adjointness of the spatial Laplacian is still unclear.
 Since any globally hyperbolic spacetime $(M,g)$ can be brought into the following form,